 Basically:

-Fair market value = The current, sellable price of an asset (stock, bonds, real estate, etc.) any given day.
+Fair Market Value (FMV) is the current, sellable price of an asset (stock, bonds, real estate, etc.) on any given day.
 (If you have stock options and your company hasn’t gone public yet, the market value is usually determined at least once per year in a 409A valuation.)

-Cost basis = How much YOU paid for the investment asset, regardless of how much it’s currently worth.
+Cost Basis, on the other hand, is what you paid for that asset, regardless of how much it’s currently worth.
 If you have stock options, your cost basis is your buy-in price, which is often lower than the current market value.
 If you’ve got a piece of real estate, it’s how much you paid for the property plus how much you’ve spent on capital improvements.

-Typically, cost basis comes from a date in the past, and market value is based on today’s pricing.
+Typically, cost basis reflects the past, and fair market value reflects today.

 So, what else do you need to understand about them?